Thanks for stopping by my honest review of Ultimate Home Profits!

-These are a handful of the shady programs I’ve found so far, but I bet there are bound to be a lot more of these crooked sites, ready to lure you in.
+These are a handful of its shady sisters I’ve found so far, but I bet there are bound to be a lot more of these crooked opportunities, ready to lure you in.

-Affiliate – Learn about the concept of affiliate marketing, creating Clickbank affiliate links, conducting keyword research for the promotion of products, and adding an opt-in form to your free website for collecting the email addresses of subscribers.
+Like creating Clickbank affiliate links, conducting keyword research for the promotion of products, and adding an opt-in form to a free website for collecting subscribers.

 It’s just a load of very basic information – hardly any meat on the bone.

 There are 3 PDF manuals on various topics of making money through eBay.